oscarfonts/docker-geoserver/aws/README.md

 It is recommended to use at least `t2.small` instances so GeoServer has enough memory.

 You **must** set a `GS_ADMIN_PASS` environment variable with the password for `admin` in GeoServer.
 This is used to reload the catalog via REST when the shared data directory changes.

+You **must** set the **Session stickiness** option in the *Load Balancer* options so the user's session for the GeoServer GUI is bound to a specific instance (see [official doc](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-sticky-sessions.html) for details).

+You might need to configure a specific security group allowing **outbound** traffic to the file system so instances are able to use it (see [official doc](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-create-security-groups.html) for details).

+You might want to enable the *Load balancing across multiple Availability Zones* option in the *Load Balancer* options in case your instances are created in different Availability Zones.

 Then, just create the environment as any other Elastic Beanstalk environment.